Lonebear69/https-github.com-UberGuidoZ-RogueMaster-FlipperZero/ReadMe.md

 - UL: [OFW PR: SD Driver: reinit sd card on error (by DrZlo13 | OFW PR 2493)](https://github.com/flipperdevices/flipperzero-firmware/pull/2493)
 - UL: [OFW PR: iButton -> Fix a typo: use right shift instead of greater than (by gsurkov | OFW PR 2506)](https://github.com/flipperdevices/flipperzero-firmware/pull/2506)
 - Added a Quaternary Favorite App (By RogueMaster) (Thanks To xMasterX)
+- Added: [Antidepressants (By nymda)](https://github.com/nymda/FlipperAntidepressants) - Use this app to change flipper experience and butthurt level.

 <a name="release">